CowardlyBattleCat/intro-web-scraping/README.md

 ##### Beautiful Soup

-We will use [Beautiful Soup](https://www.crummy.com/software/BeautifulSoup/) is used to parse HTML and extract the information we need.
+We will use [Beautiful Soup](https://www.crummy.com/software/BeautifulSoup/) to parse HTML and extract the information we need.

 ##### Pandas